Home » Angelica Wysinger & BF Killed In Drive-By, 9-Year-Old Also Shot

 William was behind the wheel when the blended family was chased down by another vehicle, described as silver in color, that began shooting at them.
-Police investigating the attack believing that one, if not both of the adults, were targets.
+Police investigating the attack believed that one, if not both, of the adults were targets.
 As the gunfire rang out, the terrified children tried to take cover by holding onto one another.
 The two-year-old and seven-year-old were not injured in the shooting.
 However, the nine-year-old was shot in the hand and taken to a hospital where they were treated.

 “They loved each other,” Angelica’s aunt Shuree Wysinger said.
 “She was the life of the party, always bubbly.
 He was a good guy.”

 By the time police and emergency responders arrived, they found that William was shot in the head and his torso.
 He was pronounced dead at the scene.
 Angelica Wysinger showed signs of life, so she was rushed to a nearby hospital but later succumbed to her injuries.
 She was shot in her left shoulder and her hip.

 Relatives couldn’t believe that Angelica, who was known as “Jelly” to family members, would ever fall victim to this sort of violence.

 “Unbelievable, we never thought it would be her, out of all people,” said Wysinger’s cousin, Shavon Swink.